ctrlaltcoop/certbot-dns-hetzner/README.md

 ### Renewing certificate fails
 Please ensure to use an absolute path for the credentials file - some users experienced problems with relative paths.

+### Snap is not working
+We did not nor plan to support snap - it was created from this [repo](https://github.com/BigMichi1/certbot-dns-hetzner).
+Feel free to start a new snap yourself - we would happily link it here.

 ## Thanks to

 Of course certbot, which examples and documentation I used to implement this plugin.
 And to https://github.com/m42e/certbot-dns-ispconfig which served as an excellent example and README template as well.